Top Staging Tips for Better Short-Term Rental Photography

 Hotel vibe wins every time.

-• Rolled white towels or stacked folded ones.
+• Rolled white (preferably) towels or stacked folded ones.

 • One small tray with: soap, lotion, or a tiny plant.